lalessia/students-grades-prediction/README.md

 ## Project Structure

 - **`dataset/`**: This folder contains the data sources used in the project.
-The datasets have been extracted from Kaggle and are utilized for both data exploration and modeling.
+The datasets have been extracted from [Kaggle](https://www.kaggle.com/datasets/uciml/student-alcohol-consumption/data) and are utilized for both data exploration and prediction.

 - **`grade_EDA_PDA.ipynb`**: This Jupyter Notebook is the core of the project.
 It includes:
   - **Exploratory Data Analysis (EDA)**: Investigation of the dataset to understand the distributions, relationships, and key patterns.